abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

 ## Conclusion

 IDOR vulnerabilities represent a critical security risk that continues to affect applications across all industries.
-Through my experience at Google, I've learned that preventing IDOR requires a multi-layered approach combining secure development practices, comprehensive testing, and continuous monitoring.
+Industry experience has shown that preventing IDOR requires a multi-layered approach combining secure development practices, comprehensive testing, and continuous monitoring.

 ### Key Takeaways